 Driving Etiquette Tips

 In your vehicle, it's easy to feel like you're secluded from everyone else on the road.
-Your vehicle is one of many on the road, though.
-Above all else, you must always prioritize safety and use these etiquette tips.
+Your vehicle is one of many on the road, though, so prioritize safety and follow common-sense etiquette whenever you drive.

 Obey the Rules of the Road

-Every rule of the road applies to you, so obey the speed limit and stop, yield and merge signs.
-Your agenda is never more important than safety.
+Every rule of the road applies to you: obey the speed limit and all stop, yield and merge signs.
+Your schedule is never more important than safety.

 Be Considerate